 The Moltke Approach

-On the other hand, Max spends 12 pages walking you through the sequence of events for reacting to contact.
+On the other hand, Max spends 12 pages walking you through the correct sequence of events.
 It all starts with “RTR,” which means:

 - Return Fire

 - Return Appropriate Fire